Bangis041/OVERTHEWIRE/Bandit.md

 ![image](https://github.com/user-attachments/assets/bc7e5de1-f4ab-47a9-9e42-2c86d9596ea7)

 Using ```git checkout```, we can restore the initial state of the file using the strings of characters which is out commit id.
-There are three
+There are three ids there, we use the second one to get the new password.